How to Use the Paris Metro

 Frequency varies depending on the time and day:

 The Paris Metro has 16 lines (numbered 1 to 14 plus lines 3bis and 7bis) covering more than 200 kilometres.
-The network has more than 300 stations, meaning that almost any point in the city is within walking distance of a metro station.
+The network has more than 300 stations, which means that almost any point in the city is within walking distance of a metro station.

 Each line is numbered and associated with a colour for easy identification on a map.
-If you are visiting the city to see its museums, monuments or gardens, you will probably use a few key lines:
+If you are visiting the city to see its museums, monuments or gardens, you will probably use a few key lines most often:

-- Line 12: connects the Montmartre district and its Sacré-Cœur Basilica with the city centre.
-The Concorde station is right next to the Tuileries Garden and a short walk from the Louvre and the Musée d'Orsay.
+• Line 12: connects the Montmartre district and its Sacré-Cœur Basilica with the city centre.
+Its Concorde station drops you off next to the Tuileries Garden and a short walk from the Louvre and the Musée d'Orsay.

-- Line 6: from Charles de Gaulle-Étoile you can reach the Champs-Élysées and the Arc de Triomphe.
+• Line 6: from Charles de Gaulle-Étoile you can access the Champs-Élysées and the Arc de Triomphe.
 The Trocadéro stop offers one of the most iconic views of the Eiffel Tower.
-It also takes you to the Montparnasse Tower and the catacombs of Paris.
+It also reaches the Montparnasse Tower and the catacombs of Paris.

-- Line 1: connects key tourist attractions such as the Champs-Élysées, the Arc de Triomphe, Concorde, Tuileries and the Louvre.
+• Line 1: connects key tourist spots such as the Champs-Élysées, the Arc de Triomphe, Concorde, Tuileries and the Louvre.
 Its route goes as far as the Île de la Cité, where Notre Dame Cathedral and the Conciergerie are located.

 Make a note of these stations to reach your destinations more easily